HowToDoInJava

 2.6.
 Create Hello World Chatbot Program

-Now create a simple java program i.e. Chatbot.java.
-It’s main() method will invoke the chat program which will run on the command prompt.
-Basic structure of this program will be to introduce a infinite loop and in each loop take a user input from command prompt and then we will ask program-ab API to give the answer of the input provided by user.
+The basic structure of this program will be to introduce an infinite loop and in each loop take a user input from the command prompt and then we will ask program-ab API to give the answer to the input provided by the user.

-package com.howtodoinjava.ai;
+package com.howtodoinjava.demo.chatbot;

 import java.io.File;